Introduction: Highlights of the Building

 This form should be submitted to the minister in person.
 At the same time he or she will and will need to do a face-to-face check of your identities (a birth certificate and/or a passport – original documents only, no copies).

-- Service planning (Arrange 3 dates with the minister)
+- Service planning (Arrange meeting times with the minister)

-Three face to face meetings should be scheduled, in addition to the wedding itself.
+Three (possibly four) face-to-face meetings should be scheduled, in addition to the wedding itself.
 For each of these, allow 60-90 mins:

 c) Rehearsal – all the practical aspects of the ceremony will be outlined and practiced, including the processional and exchanging of vows, etc. You should plan for this to take place on an evening 2-3 nights before the wedding (usually the Thursday night for a Saturday wedding).
 Also at this meeting, you will usually sign the No Legal Impediment To Marriage form.
 This meeting is for the entire bridal party to attend (ie, bride, groom, bridesmaids and groomsmen, plus any others involved in the ceremony).